Note:

 It's a decent installment, however nothing special really.
 You can definitely tell that this was still rather early into the series.
 So far (like I've explained in my other reviews) the stakes in these books are usually rather low and the conflicts solved easily, but I feel that possibly in the later books things could get (a bit) more serious and high-stakes.
 Of course, I really can't know since I won't be able to proceed with the series unless they translate further, but at least I think that's the direction they were heading into.
 The series consists of fifteen books total, so it'd make sense to eventually become a bit more serious and high-stakes, especially since Egor is an ongoing threat who keeps returning.

 There's definitely some elements in this book I liked better than in the other books.
 I think I liked Samah's arc about being the older sister and gathering the courage for her speech the best.
 Like with the other books, usually the main personal struggle of each of the sisters we're focusing on is rather simple, but they're not bad, either.
 But Samah's arc I felt was pretty complete and just neat.
-I think she's my favorite of the sisters in this series, even beating out Yara (who is my favorite in the alternate universe companion series to Incanto: Princesses of Fantasia).
+I think she's my favorite of the sisters in this series, even beating out Yara (who is my favorite in the alternate universe companion series to Incanto: Princesses of Fantasy Kingdom).

 I also liked the inclusion of a new threat, Egor's apprentice.
 His name is evading me right now, but he was a cool addition and it's also nice to have an antagonist who actually actively engages with our main heroines.
 Of course, Egor also exists, but he's usually more of a distant evil force to be reckoned with rather than a villain who gets up close and personal with the heroes in order to try and defeat him.
 Which is fine and all, but it does make him feel a bit unmemorable, since we rarely get to see the real Egor.
 It's usually just one of his spells we encounter, not the dark wizard himself.